Most Talked-About Controversies Linked to Shaquille O'Neal

 Public opinion and media debates around Shaquille O'Neal—discover key moments of controversy.

-Shaquille O'Neal, or Shaq, is a retired American professional basketball player and current sports analyst.
-Standing at 7'1" and weighing 325 pounds, he played center for six NBA teams over a 19-year career.
-He is a four-time NBA champion and is considered one of basketball's greatest players and centers.
+Shaquille O'Neal, or Shaq, is a celebrated American former professional basketball player and current sports analyst on Inside the NBA.
+Standing at 7-foot-1 and weighing 325 pounds, he dominated as a center for six NBA teams over his 19-year career.
+A four-time NBA champion, O'Neal is considered among the greatest basketball players and centers in the history of the sport.

 December 17, 1996: Shoves Dennis Rodman

-November 10, 1999: Ejection from Game Against Houston Rockets
+November 10, 1999: Ejection in Game Against Houston Rockets

-On November 10, 1999, during a game against the Houston Rockets, O'Neal and Charles Barkley were ejected after O'Neal shoved Barkley, who then threw the ball at O'Neal following a blocked layup.
+On November 10, 1999, in a game against the Houston Rockets, O'Neal and Charles Barkley were ejected after O'Neal shoved Barkley, who then threw the ball at O'Neal after O'Neal blocked a layup by Barkley.

 1999: Anger over FIBA AmeriCup Snub

-In 1999, O'Neal expressed anger over being overlooked for the FIBA AmeriCup squad, calling it a "lack of respect".
+In 1999, O'Neal expressed anger at being overlooked for the FIBA AmeriCup squad, calling it a "lack of respect".

 January 2002: On-Court Brawl and Suspension

 In January 2002, O'Neal was involved in an on-court brawl during a game against the Chicago Bulls.
-He punched Brad Miller after an intentional foul, resulting in a melee.
-O'Neal was suspended for three games and fined $15,000.
+He punched center Brad Miller after an intentional foul, resulting in a melee.
+O'Neal was suspended for three games without pay and fined $15,000.

-In February 2008, O'Neal had an altercation with coach Pat Riley during practice, leading to Riley's decision to trade him.
-The incident stemmed from Riley ordering a tardy Jason Williams to leave practice, resulting in a face-to-face argument with O'Neal poking Riley in the chest.
+In February 2008, O'Neal had an altercation with coach Pat Riley during a practice, leading to Riley's decision to trade O'Neal.

 March 3, 2009: Matchup Against Dwight Howard